teckbootcamps/CKA-Certified-Kubernetes-Administrator/README.md

 # 1. Cluster Architecture, Installation & Configuration (25%)

-- [x] Manage role based access control (RBAC)
-- [x] Use Kubeadm to install a basic cluster
-- [x] Manage a highly-available Kubernetes cluster
-- [x] Provision underlying infrastructure to deploy a Kubernetes cluster
-- [x] Perform a version upgrade on a Kubernetes cluster using Kubeadm
-- [x] Implement etcd backup and restore

 This section focuses on the core concepts of Kubernetes cluster architecture, installation, and configuration, which make up 25% of the CKA Exam.
 Below is a simplified breakdown of the topics covered:

 ### Manage Role-Based Access Control (RBAC)